 Now in relation to camera memory and power this is definitely not a sexy topic.
 Many of us will often spend weeks or months agonising over our camera choice which is often one of our largest purchases and can often dwarf most of, if not all our individual hiking equipment purchases.
-My Big Agnes Copper Spur UL 2 tent is the only piece of hiking equipment I own that is more expensive than my compact camera.
+In fact my camera is the most expensive piece of gear that I carry with me when I hike.
 In purchasing our camera kit for hiking this is often where many of us stop researching and this may be a mistake.
 Two additional and relatively inexpensive pieces of equipment you should also consider when creating your photographic set up for hiking, is camera memory which is usually photography specific (but not always) and a backup power source.

 Firstly I want to look at the protection aspect.
 Most camera stores will sell camera covers/bags when your purchase your camera.
 These bags are fine for ‘normal life’ and for many hiking trips they work well.
 However if you are planning a multi week trip or are hiking in areas that have heavy rain then they may not be enough.
 My compact camera sits in my pants pockets unless I’m about to cross a serious creek or river where the potential is to drop the camera or fall over.
 In this instance my camera will go into its own dry bag then be put inside my pack inside another dry bag.
 This ensures that unless I plan on going swimming with my pack for an extended period my expensive camera will remain dry and in good condition.
 A good quality camera size dry bad is relatively cheap and when compared to the replacement cost of your camera is really an essential on extended or potentially wet trips.